 Address for Correspondence: Gulmira Kudaiberdieva, Editor-in-Chief, Heart, Vessels and Transplantation, Email: firstname.lastname@example.org

-From Editor-in-Chief: On current issue, important cardiovascular documents and trials, COVID-19 sequelae, and welcome to a new Editor
+From Editor-in-Chief: On current issue, important cardiovascular documents and trials, COVID-19 sequels, and welcome to the new Editors

 In this issue of the journal you can find a systematic review on His-bundle pacing, providing the comprehensive critical summary on current evidence on this pacing modality, which is gaining wider use; an interactive teaching review on radiology of lungs in COVID-19 from experienced center with large number of evaluated cases; interesting rare case report on complex ventricular arrhythmia due loperamide abuse; a puzzling quiz on cardiac imaging and article on ECG interpretation.
 Another article is on research education, which becomes compulsory as research skills is of interest not only for PhD candidates or those seeking career advancement in academic environment but also is a part of curricula for medical specialization training, summarizing international research interdisciplinary schools and introducing new research education modalities.
 You may find exciting article on annual international conference on advancements in cardiac surgery and master-classes that took place in Bishkek and Issyk-Kul, Kyrgyzstan.